Autoimmune Progesterone Dermatitis With Angioedema Caused by Exogenous Progesterone in a Pregnant Woman: A Case Report

 Authors

-1 Department of Emergency Medicine, Mashhad University of Medical Sciences, Mashhad, IR Iran
+1 Department of Emergency Medicine, Mashhad University of Medical Sciences, Mashhad, Iran

 3 Honorary Fellow Research, Aberdeen Biomedical Imaging Centre, Aberdeen University, Aberdeen, UK